Stage fright is a headache for many. A panic button goes off in your brain as soon as you get to know that you have to do public speaking.

 If you do so, you’ll be focussing on the wrong thing.
 You should focus on how to deliver your message in the most comprehensible and enjoyable way so that the listeners also benefit from it.

 If you focus on making an impression, you’ll be focussing on yourself, therefore, noticing all the little mistakes that no-one else pays attention to.
-This, in turn, leads to the feeling of uncertainty.
+This, in turn, leads to a feeling of uncertainty.

 Remember that no presentation is perfect!